Kemble, Charles

 GRAVE LOCATION London: Kensal Green Cemetery, Harrow Road, Kensal Green (055/PS (11981))

 From 1822 onwards Kemble was the manager of the Covent Garden Theatre.
-He nearly went bankrupt, but Fanny's appearance on the stage in 1829 became a tremendous success and saved him from ruin.
+He nearly went bankrupt, but Fanny's reluctant appearance on the stage in 1829 became a tremendous success and saved him from ruin.

 Family